 - Measured a positive correlation between strong social emotional assets (measured at the end of intervention) and higher levels of well-being up to 18 years later.
 (Taylor et al., 2017)

 - An SEL approach was consistently effective with all demographic groups both inside and outside the United States.
 This supports the idea that social and emotional assets promoted in SEL can support the positive development of students from diverse family backgrounds and geographic contexts.
 (Taylor et al., 2017)

 - SEL interventions show the largest effect size when the intervention is designed with a specific context or culture in mind.
 This supports the idea that SEL is not a ‘one-size-fits-all’ intervention.
 (Wiglesworth et al., 2016)

 Read the 2017 meta-analysis of 82 research studies involving 100,000 students worldwide.

 When it comes to school programming, education leaders are often weighing the benefits of investing in new efforts.
 Cost-benefit research demonstrates the value of SEL programs.
 The report found an average return on investment for six evidence-based programs of 11 to 1, meaning for every dollar invested there is an $11 return.

 Read the 2015 review from Columbia University.

 Social and emotional skills help improve lifetime outcomes

 In addition to the long-term outcomes articulated above, there are statistically significant associations between social and emotional skills in kindergarten and key outcomes for young adults years later.
-Specifically, social and emotional skills decreased the likelihood of living in or being on a waiting list for public housing, receiving public assistance, having any involvement with police before adulthood, and ever spending time in a detention facility.
+Specifically, early social and emotional skills development helped to reduce societal costs required for public assistance, public housing, police involvement, and detention.

 Read the 2015 national study published in the American Journal of Public Health.